Quiet Portable Air Conditioners

 And, on that high fan speed, the noise level for most models is at approx. 60 dB.

-The table below shows the exact measurements for a few select units on the market:
+The table below shows the exact measurements for a few select units on the market, measured 2 ft. away from each unit:

-Note how all models listed here produce just about the same amount of noise.
+Note how all models listed here produce just about the same amount of noise on high fan speed.

 No matter the manufacturer.
 No matter the model.
-Noise output is very similar for all units.
+Noise output is very similar for all units on the fan speed you're likely to use the most - high fan speed.

 New compressor technology